vasu11/Employee-Analysis/README.md

-# sql-challenge
+# Employee Analysis

-This assignment was to design tables to hold data in the CSV files, import the CSV's into a SQL Database and answer questions regarding the data.
+This project was intended to complete data modeling as well as provide some data analysis on employees at a certain company.

 Please run the Employee_Schema.sql first in PostgreSQL as it will create the tables and have all of the contstraints in place.

-Afterwards, you can execute the Employee.sql file to see all of the output.
+Afterwards, you can execute the Employee.sql file to see all of the data analysis on the questions that were provided.